grafana/grafana/docs/sources/enterprise/reporting.md

 #### Hourly

-Hourly reports are generated once per hour and takes two arguments:
+Hourly reports are generated once per hour.
+All fields are required.

 * **At minute -** The number of minutes after full hour when the report should be generated.
 * **Time zone -** Time zone to determine the offset of the full hour.
 Does not currently change the time in the rendered report.

 #### Daily

-Daily reports are generated once per day and takes two arguments:
+Daily reports are generated once per day.
+All fields are required.

 * **Time -** Time of day in 24 hours format when the report should be sent.
 * **Time zone -** Time zone for the **Time** argument.

 #### Weekly

-Weekly reports are generated once per week and takes three arguments:
+Weekly reports are generated once per week.
+All fields are required.

 * **Day -** Weekday which the report should be sent on.
 * **Time -** Time of day in 24 hours format when the report should be sent.